DaoCloud/DaoCloud-docs/docs/en/docs/download/business/dce5-installer-v0.6.0.md

 date: 2023-04-07
 ---

-# DCE 5.0 Commercial Release v0.6.0
+# DCE 5.0 Enterprise Package v0.6.0

 This page can download the offline installation package and verification file of DCE 5.0 Commercial release.